khurramsyed/swagger-example/readme.md

 ![Swagger UI](./images/swaggerUI.png)

-As you can see, this is a very basic information here.
+As you can see, it is a very basic information here.
 Generally we need bit more context in the API documentation.
-For this we will start with changing the controller and provide more details about the API.
+For this, we will start with changing the controller and provide more details about the API.

 ## Customising the API Documentation